Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Experimental Evaluation

 Figure \ref{fig: fmnist-ce-score} shows distributions of the outlier scores in experiments on the Fashion-MNIST test set.
-Comparing with the model without pre-training in Figure \ref{fig: fmnist-wo-pt-score}, the pre-training steps in Figures \ref{fig: fmnist-rotnet-score} and \ref{fig: fmnist-dtae-score} increase the outlier scores in the unknown classes, which pushes their score distributions further away from the known classes.
-There are fewer overlaps between the known classes, and the unknown class makes them more separable.
+Compared with the model without pre-training in Figure \ref{fig: fmnist-wo-pt-score}, the pre-training steps in Figures \ref{fig: fmnist-rotnet-score} and Figure \ref{fig: fmnist-dtae-score} increase the outlier scores in the unknown classes, which pushes their score distributions further away from the known classes.
+The fact that there are fewer overlaps between the known classes and the unknown class makes them more separable.
 The results indicate that the model pre-trained with DTAE has the fewest overlaps between the known and unknown classes.